The unbounded Kasparov product by a differentiable module: Introduction

 In this paper we are focusing on the case where the class in the $KK$-group, $KK(A,B)$, is represented by a $C^*$-correspondence $X$ from $A$ to $B$ and where the action of $A$ from the left factorizes through the $C^*$-algebra of compact operators on $X$.
-On the other hand, our class in the $KK$-group $KK(B,C)$ will be represented by an unbounded selfadjoint operator $D : \sD(D) \to Y$ acting on a $C^*$-correspondence from $B$ to $C$.
+On the other hand, our class in the $KK$-group $KK(B,C)$ will be represented by an unbounded selfadjoint and regular operator $D : \sD(D) \to Y$ acting on a $C^*$-correspondence from $B$ to $C$.
 The unbounded operator $D$ is required to satisfy a couple of extra conditions that will be detailed out in the main text.
-The first challenge is then to construct a new unbounded selfadjoint operator
+The first challenge is then to construct a new unbounded selfadjoint and regular operator

 that acts on the interior tensor product of the $C^*$-correspondences $X$ and $Y$.
-In the main part of the earlier works on the unbounded Kasparov product this step is accomplished by assuming the existence of a (tight normalized) frame $\{ \ze_k\}$ for $X$ (see \cite{FrLa:FHM}) such that the associated orthogonal projection
+In the main part of the earlier work on the unbounded Kasparov product this step is accomplished by assuming the existence of a (tight normalized) frame $\{ \ze_k\}$ for $X$ (see \cite{FrLa:FHM}) such that the associated orthogonal projection

-(which acts on the standard module over $Y$) has a bounded commutator with the unbounded selfadjoint operator $D : \sD(D) \to Y$ (slightly weaker conditions are applied in \cite{BrMeSu:GSU} and \cite{MeRe:NST}).
-The unbounded selfadjoint operator $1 \ot_{\Na} D : \sD(1 \ot_{\Na} D) \to X \hot_B Y$ can then be expressed as the infinite sum
+(which acts on the standard module over $Y$) has a bounded commutator with the unbounded selfadjoint and regular operator $D : \sD(D) \to Y$ (weaker but related conditions are applied in \cite{BrMeSu:GSU} and \cite{MeRe:NST}).
+The unbounded selfadjoint and regular operator $1 \ot_{\Na} D : \sD(1 \ot_{\Na} D) \to X \hot_B Y$ can then be expressed as the infinite sum